tarantool/doc/doc/dev_guide/internals/iproto/replication.rst

 In the body:

 *   IPROTO_REPLICA_ID is the ID of the instance from which the transactions originated.
-*   IPROTO_LSN is the LSN of the last synchronous transaction.
+*   IPROTO_LSN is the LSN up to which the transactions should be confirmed.

 Prior to Tarantool :tarantool-release:`2.10.0`, IPROTO_RAFT_CONFIRM was called IPROTO_CONFIRM.